Interacting topological quantum chemistry of Mott atomic limits: Acknowledgements

 \section{Acknowledgements}

 {sec:Acknowledgements}

 We thank the authors of Ref.~\cite{MBTQC} for sharing an advance copy of their preprint.
-We would like to thank B.~Andrei Bernevig, Jonah Arbeitman-Herzog, Xi Dai, and Juan Luis Mañes for useful discussions.
+We would like to thank B.~Andrei Bernevig, Jonah Arbeitman-Herzog, Juven C. Wang, Ken Shiozaki, Xi Dai, Frank Pollmann, Axel F\"unfhaus and Juan Luis Mañes for useful discussions.
 GW acknowledges NCCR MARVEL funding from the Swiss National Science Foundation.
 MOS and TN acknowledge funding from the Swiss National Science Foundation (Project 200021E\_198011) as part of the QUAST FOR 5249-449872909 (Project P3).
-RV and MGV acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through QUAST FOR 5249-449872909 (Project P4).
+RV and MGV acknowledge support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through QUAST FOR 5249-449872909 (Project P4) and MGV thanks European Research Council (ERC) grant agreement no. 101020833.
 MGV and MI acknowledge Spanish Ministerio de Ciencia e Innovacion (grant PID2019-109905GBC21).
 AT is supported by the Swedish Research Council (VR) through grants number 2019-04736 and 2020-00214.
 Exact diagonalization was performed using the \texttt{quspin} package~\cite{Weinberg_2017}.
 The QMC and ED simulations were supported by the RSF grant (project No. 21-12-00237) and used the computing resources of the federal collective usage center ``Complex for simulation and data processing for mega-science facilities'' at NRC ``Kurchatov Institute''.